 Removing blocked nodes from the graph

-Removing the nodes from the Vec is not a good idea because we lose the triangle->node mapping and because we may need to compute the path from inside a
+Don't remove the nodes from the Vec, otherwise we lose the triangle->node mapping also, we may need to compute the path from inside a blocked node.
+Instead:

 flag.
-For every blocked node, set this flag to true and next, lookup the neighbouring nodes and set the distance from that neighbouring node and the blocked node to infinity.
+If the node is blocked, set this flag to true - Lookup the neighbouring nodes.
+For each one of them, set the distance from that neighbouring node and the blocked node to infinity.

 The code is HERE